Microkubes/microkubes-website/docs/Deployments.md

 ```

 where:

 * ```build_directory``` is the target directory in which to checkout the source code and from which to build the docker images.
-If the direcotry does not exists, it will be created.
+If the directory does not exists, it will be created.
 If the build directory already has the subprojects cloned with git, then
 the script will not attempt to clone the repositories and will use the existing ones.
-Default target direcotry is the current
+Default target directory is the current
 working directory.
 * ```images_tag``` - the docker tag to append to the docker images.
 Default is ```latest``` (for example: ```microkubes/kong:latest```).